Letztes Update: 15. Januar 2026

-Explore how to implement effective pathfinding algorithms in 2D platformers.
-Learn about A* and Dijkstra's, adapt them for vertical movement and obstacles, and discover tools and best practices for smooth NPC navigation.
+Explore how to implement effective pathfinding algorithms in 2D platformer games.
+Learn about A* and Dijkstra's algorithms, their adaptation for vertical movement and obstacles, and discover tools and libraries that simplify NPC navigation.

 Hey there!
 I'm diving into game development and I've been working on a 2D platformer game.
 I've hit a roadblock when it comes to NPCs navigating the dynamic terrain of my game world.
 I'm curious about how I can implement effective pathfinding algorithms in 2D platformer games to make NPC movement seem more natural and intelligent.
 Could anyone share their insights or resources on this topic?